yitznewton/yitznewton.github.io/resume.md

 \| [@YitzOfTheBits](http://twitter.com/YitzOfTheBits)
 \| [http://YitzOfTheBits.com/](http://yitzofthebits.com)

 I started out in education because of the tremendous potential to help people gain knowledge and core skills.
-After finding software development and falling in love with it, I have sought out the best opportunities to build wonderful products, and grow as an individual and a developer.
-Given my commitment to my family, I want to work in the New York metro area or telecommute.
+After finding software development and falling in love with it, I have sought the best opportunities to build wonderful products, and grow as a human and a builder of software.
+Given my commitment to my family, I want to work in the New York metro area.

-I'm looking to join a mature team in a role that will challenge me with responsibility.
+I'm looking to join a team of mature professionals in a role that will challenge me with technical leadership responsibility.
+I value communication, humility, and feedback.
+Extreme Programming and Uncle Bob Martin's principles and techniques are the basis for my approach to software development.
 In addition to product development, I love working with rich datasets.
-I value web standards, and quality code and process; Uncle Bob Martin's take on Agile Software Development resonates for me.
-I’m especially at home in the education and B2B spaces because of the great value they present for individuals and organizations.

 ## Skills